jalcine/website/src/_drafts/20160609110432-using-neovim-and-neomake.markdown

 _This_ part is similar to what `syntastic` does.
 The difference here now is how `neomake` takes advantage of Neovim's [job control][6].
-In short, job control in Vim is a means to handle **multitasking** work in Vimscript.
+In short, job control in Vim is a means to handle **multitasking** work in VimScript.
 This allows neomake to execute as many checkers as possible in the background and report status updates when it's completed.
 This is handy for large files or even checkers that can be run using a network.